Karaté Bushido

 Karaté Bushido is a French magazine who publishes martial arts stories from around the world.
 The magazine was founded in 1974, a few months after the death of Bruce Lee.
-The magazine is also the organizer of the world renowned Festival des Arts Martiaux since 1985.
+Karaté Bushido is the oldest magazine dedicated to martial arts in Europe and has been referred as the equivalent to Black Belt magazine in the United States.
+The magazine is also the organizer and founder of the world renowned Festival des Arts Martiaux since 1985.

 History

 Founded in 1974, Karate Bushido is the first magazine in France devoted to combat sports including Karate, Taekwondo, Kung Fu, Aikido, Brazilian jiu-jitsu, Muaythai, Kickboxing, Lethwei and more.
-The magazine was founded by Europ-Mag a few months after the death of Bruce Lee at a time when the world of martial arts was mourning by his death.
+The magazine was founded by Europ-Mag a few months after the death of Bruce Lee at a time when the world of martial arts was mourning his death.
 Lee became the posthumous godfather of the magazine.
 Since 1985, the magazine is known for organizing the Festival des Arts Martiaux in Bercy, Paris.
-Karaté Bushido is the oldest magazine dedicated to martial arts in Europe and has been referred as the equivalent to Black Belt magazine in the United States.